 Whether it is for a new golf course, a high-rise apartment building, a neighborhood development, or a new dock on the lake, private developers often need the services of a cultural resource management firm.
 New South Associates has considerable working knowledge of federal, state, and local regulations and permitting requirements, including the U.S. Army Corps of Engineers wetlands permitting requirements, which are necessary for construction projects.
-Many state and local governments also have strict guidelines on cemetery surveys and relocations, and New South is familiar with them all.
+Many state and local governments also have strict guidelines on cemetery surveys and relocations, and New South Associates is familiar with them all.
 Examples of some of the many projects we have conducted for developers include:

 • Met.
 Miami Mortuary Archaeology Project, Miami (Florida) for MDM Development;

 • Phase II Archaeological Investigations at 9PA124 in Paulding County (Georgia) for Temco Associates, Cousins Properties;

 • Phase I Archaeological Survey of 622 Acres and 7.58 miles of Shoreline at the Cliffs at Keowee Springs II Development (South Carolina), for The Cliffs Communities;

 • Phase I Archaeological Survey of 1,000 Acres in Paulding County: The Pumpkinvine Neighbors Creek Project (Georgia) for Cousins Real Estate Corporation;